itenium-be/blog-posts/design/2024-03-25-bootcamp-3d-modelling.md

 ## Finishing Touches

-After dinner, there were additional demos on some more advanced Unreal Engine functionality: make it all look even better by playing with light, fog, elevations and finish up the landscape with terrain and foliage assets.
+After lunch, there were additional demos on some more advanced Unreal Engine functionality: make it all look even better by playing with light, fog, elevations and finish up the landscape with terrain and foliage assets.